FactEngineCommunity/Fact-Based-Modelling-MetaModel/docs/src/content/docs/reference/fact-types.md

 - **IsObjectified** – `true` when the fact type is objectified; otherwise `false`.
 - **IsPreferredReferenceSchemeFT** – `true` when the fact type supplies the preferred reference scheme for an entity type that does not use a compound scheme; otherwise `false`.
 - **IsMDAModelElement** – `true` when the fact type belongs to an embedded non-FBM metamodel; otherwise `false`.
+- **DBName** -  May be used to store the name of the related Column/Property/Attribute within the database schema produced by the Model and for the Value Type.
+- **IsObjectified** - 'true' if the Fact Type is Objectified/Nested, else 'false'.
+- **ObjectifyingEntityTypeId** - The identifier of the Entity Type that effectively 'objectifies' the Fact Type under Terry Halpin's finite model theory interpretation of ORM.
+See 'IsObjectified' (above).
+- **GUID** - Unique GUID/UUID as commonly used to uniquely identify model elements between different modelling tools.
+- **IsLinkFactType** - 'true' if the Fact Type is an Implied (Link) Fact Type, else 'false'.
+- **LinkFactTypeRoleId** - If 'IsLinkFactType' (above) is 'true', then stores the Role identifier of the Role within the Fact Type that the Implied/Link Fact Type is for.
+- **IsDerived** - 'true' if the Entity Type is derived, else 'false'.
+- **DerivationText** - If the Entity Type is Derived (see IsDerived, above), then the derivation text of the derivation for the Entity Type in some form of human/machine readable/parseable logical form.
+- **IsStored** - <To be confirmed>
+- **IsIndependent** - <To be confirmed>
+- **IsSubtypeStateControlling** - <To be confirmed>
+- **StoreFactCoordinates** - Used in 4-Layer MDA (Model Driven Architecture) use of the metamodel only. 'true' if the X,Y diagramming coordinates for Facts (Sample Populations) are stored in the 'ConceptInstance' element of the XML.
+See <ORMDiagram>/<FBMDiagram>, <ConceptInstance>.
+- **LongDescription** - Informal description of the Entity Type for documentation purposes.
+Long form.
+- **ShortDescription** - Informal description of the Entity Type for documentation purposes.
+Short form.

 > Fact types that deliver reference schemes for entity types (for example single-value reference modes) are marked with `IsPreferredReferenceSchemeFT` so tooling can hide or reveal them appropriately.